The Ugly American (film): Production and screenplay

 The film version of the novel was made in 1963 and starred Marlon Brando as Ambassador Harrison Carter MacWhite.
 Reiko Sato was cast as Rachani at the urging of Brando, who had dated her years prior.

 The screenplay was written by Stewart Stern, and the film was produced and directed by George Englund.
 The film was shot mainly in Hollywood, with Thailand serving as the inspiration for the background sceneries.
 Parts of the film were also shot on locations in Bangkok, Thailand, including at Chulalongkorn University, one of the leading institutes of higher learning of the country.

+In its review of the film, The New York Times stated that the film bore little resemblance to the novel upon which it is based.